DevonJames/oip-arweave-indexer/readme.md

 #### Other Deployment Options

-Need additional services like IPFS, Speech Synthesis, Text Generation, or GPU support?
+Need additional services like IPFS, Speech Synthesis, Text Generation, GPU acceleration, or GPU-optimized AI services?

 📖 **See [DEPLOYMENT.md](DEPLOYMENT.md) for all deployment options:**
 - `minimal` - Core services only (recommended for beginners)